Empty0Qc/AiAgentDemo/README.md

 2. Open with Android Studio and run the project.

+If you run the app on a real device or any target with API 28+ you may need to allow cleartext HTTP traffic.
+The project sets `android:usesCleartextTraffic="true"` in the manifest for this purpose.

 ## 🚀 Local SSE Server

 A small Node server is provided under `server` to stream fixed chat messages.